hmrc/assets-frontend/assets/components/header/README.md

-# HMRC Header
+# Header

 <div class="alert alert--info">
-  <p class="alert__message">This patterns is work in progress.</p>
+  <p class="alert__message">This component is work in progress.</p>
+  <p class="alert__message">You can use it in your service but you should [contribute research](https://github.com/hmrc/design-patterns/issues/4).</p>
 </div>

-The HMRC header is a variant of the [GOV.UK header](https://www.gov.uk/service-manual/design/add-the-govuk-header-and-footer) all elements that are imported from the GOV.UK header should be consistent and should not be changed in any way.
+The HMRC header is a variant of the [GOV.UK header](https://www.gov.uk/service-manual/design/add-the-govuk-header-and-footer) all elements that are imported from the GOV.UK header should be consistent and should not be changed.

 {{ example('header.html', true) }}
-{{ markup('header.html') }}

 ## When to use the HMRC Header